Finbarlin/waymo-e2e-driving-analysis/README.md

 - **Composite Interaction Score**
   A weighted score based on jerk, lateral G-force, and speed factors, producing a continuous measure of interaction intensity for each time segment.

-### 2. Scenario Clustering

-Driving segments are automatically clustered into typical urban traffic scenarios:
+**Scenario Clustering** Driving segments are automatically clustered into typical urban traffic scenarios:

 - **Stop-and-Go Congestion**
   Low speed with frequent starts and stops.